Floating market: Kwan Riam floating market

 Kwan Riam floating market is in Min Buri District, Bangkok, near Khlong Saen Saep; its name comes from the name of characters in a popular Thai romance-drama novel titled Plae Kao, as Khlong Saen Saep was used as the backdrop of this novel.

 Taling Chan floating market

 Taling Chan floating market, also in Bangkok is located near Khlong Chak Phra in front of Taling Chan District Office adjacent to the Southern Railway Line.
 The market is open only on Saturdays, Sundays, and public holidays.
 Visitors can also take a boat from here to other attractions in this area, such as other floating markets or pay homage to Luang Pho Dam, an ancient sacred Buddha image at a nearby Wat Chang Lek temple.
 The market is also one of six no-smoking areas in Bangkok's project in 2019.

 4 Region floating market

-Si Pak Floating market or Pattaya Floating market.
-Another charm of Pattaya is the 4-region floating market, cultural and tourist attractions.
-It is the center of a variety of activities regarding Conservation of art and culture.
-4 regions floating market had Collect all 4 good products here blended perfectly.
-The source of local handicrafts and cultural tourist attractions combined into one place, considered a new shopping area with unique selling points.
+The 4-region floating market in Pattaya is the center of a variety of activities regarding the conservation of art and culture.
+This floating market collects and blends the foods of the four regions, and is the source of local handicrafts and cultural tourist attractions combined into one place.